xinpengdr/MySQL-Front/Readme.txt

 The Setup Program will be built with the Built_Setup.bat file.

-With Cleanup.bat all temporary files can be deleted easily.
+With Clean.bat all temporary files can be deleted easily.